C*-envelopes for operator algebras with a coaction and co-universal C*-algebras for product systems: Preliminaries

 The representation $t$ is said to be \emph{injective} if the homomorphism $t_e: X_e \to \B(H)$ is injective, in which case $t_p$ is isometric for each $p\in P$.
 The \emph{Toeplitz algebra $\T(X)$ of $X$} is the universal C*-algebra generated by $X$ with respect to the Toeplitz representations of $X$.
-The \emph{Toeplitz tensor algebra $\T(X)^+$ of $X$} is the norm-closed nonselfadjoint subalgebra of $\T(X)$ generated by $X$. \end{definition}
+The \emph{Toeplitz tensor algebra $\T(X)^+$ of $X$} is the norm-closed nonselfadjoint subalgebra of $\T(X)$ generated by $X$ and $A$.
+Note that in the present situation $X_e = A$, so $ \T(X)^+$ is generated by $X$ alone. \end{definition}

 A Toeplitz representation $t = \{t_p\}_{p\in P}$ induces a representation $t_{r,s}$ of $\K(X_s, X_r)$ on the same Hilbert space, determined by $t_{r,s}(\theta_{\xi_r, \xi_s}) = t_r(\xi_r) t_s(\xi_s)^*$.
 In the case $s = r$ we slightly abuse the notation, as already indicated above for a single correspondence, and write $t_s$ in place of $t_{s,s}$.
 This gives a representation triple $(t_r, t_{r,s}, t_s)$ of the bimodule $(\K X_r, \K(X_s, X_r), \K X_s)$.